prasannagoud1916/Az_E--Book-library/README.md

 4. Azure AI services <br>

 <h1>Problem Statement:</h1>
 In today's digital age, there is a growing need for efficient and user-friendly platforms that facilitate access to a vast array of educational resources.
-The traditional library model is evolving, and there is a demand for a comprehensive E-Library website that addresses the following challenges:
+The traditional library model is evolving, and there is a demand for a comprehensive E-Library website that addresses the following challenges

 <h1>Project Description:</h1>